Kellytran88/Mcnugget-spotlight/README.md

-# Vue
+# Context

-In this repository, you will use Vue to build a SPA (Single Page Application).
+On week 4 of my training with [CodeOp](http://CodeOp.tech) in 2023, I had to use Vue to build a SPA (Single Page Application).

-## Objectives

 - Use Vue components to build a website portfolio.
 - Pass props to child components and propogate changes back up to parent components.
 - Use state to respond to changes.

+## Idea

+Why chicken McNugget?
+Well the answer is direct: because I love chicken McNugget and want to do something fun to help me practice.
+You can notice that the colour are one brand with the McDonald brand... just because "I'm loving it"...

+Enjoy it and see below how to run it on your local host.

 ## Setup & Run

 1. Type `npm install` to install packages.
-1. Type `npm run dev` to run the development server.
+2. Type `npm run dev` to run the development server.
-1. Point your browser at `http://localhost:3000`.
+3. Point your browser at `http://localhost:3000`.

-## Basic Requirements
+## Objectives to achieve

 ### 1. Add two views - one for the user and one for the admin